Leonoaix/ttihp-verilog-template/docs/info.md

 -->

 ## How it works

-Explain how your project works
+testestsetsetsetstestestestsetsetsetstesv
+testestsetsetsetstestestsetsetsetstestes

 ## How to test
+testestsetsetsetstestestestsetsetsetstestestestsetsetsetstes

-Explain how to use your project
+Explain how totestesttestestsetsetsetstessetsetsetstesuse your project testestsetsetsetstestestestsetsetsetstestestestsetsetsetstes

 ## External hardware
+testestsetsetsetstesvtestestsetsetsetstes

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+List external hardware used in your project (e.g. PMOD, LED display, etc), if any testestsetsetsetstestestestsetsetsetstes